rocket-pool/rocketpool/docs/smart-node/deposits.rst

     rocketpool deposit required

-This will display a series of message like ``Depositing 16.00 ETH for 3m requires 32.00 RPL @ 2.00 RPL / ETH.
-Current network utilisation for 3m is 30%.``.
+This will display a series of message like:
+``Depositing 16.00 ETH for 3m requires 32.00 RPL @ 2.00 RPL / ETH.``
+``Current network utilisation for 3m is 30%.``.

 ****************